SmSoftwareCo/UnivahPro/README.md

 - One-click to turn of all lights in the scene ( Univah Kill Switch)
 - Edit each light's shadows, add subsurface scattering, screen space reflections, global illumination
 - One-click planatary rendering to scale ( render entire planets cinematically with film quality in real-time )
-- Custom-made and trade marked rReligion VFX engine and chemistry lab ( univah exclusive features not found in any other software on the market) Designed inhouse
+- Custom-made and trade marked rReligion VFX™ engine and chemistry lab ( univah exclusive features not found in any other software on the market) Designed inhouse
 - ect... much more
   ![Screenshot 2025-05-20 234020](https://github.com/user-attachments/assets/d231dcc7-f43f-44d8-b1cb-7bad66b6ae9d)
   ![Screenshot 2025-05-20 235511](https://github.com/user-attachments/assets/9b38de92-6449-4689-8d06-50904f090a08)